unsw-cse-comp99-3900/capstone-project-3900w13azuckerberg/db_cheatsheet/setup.md

 **Initialize the Database**

-- Ensure PostgreSQL is running and create the database:
+- Ensure PostgreSQL is running and create the database (do this in psql terminal):

 ```sql
 CREATE DATABASE dbname;